Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Methodology

-{\it Initialization.} Note oRGrad requires an initial estimator $\bcalT_0$.
-Our later theorems all need $\bcalT_0$ to be sufficiently close of the truth, as is usually indispensable in the literature \citep{han2022optimal,cai2022generalized}.
-Without loss of generality, throughout our paper, we assume $\bcalT_0$ is available in advance.
-In practice, the initialization may be provided by the system utilizing old data.
-Alternatively, one can always wait, accumulate a large amount of observations, and borrow those well-explored offline methods to learn a good initialization.
-Interested readers are suggested to refer to prior works \cite{jain2014provable,han2022optimal,cai2022generalized, shen2022computationally} and references therein.
+\paragraph*{Online initialization} Note that oRGrad requires an initial estimator $\bcalT_0$.
+Our theorems require $\bcalT_0$ to be sufficiently close to the true value, as is typically necessary in the literature \citep{han2022optimal,cai2022generalized}.
+The design of the online initialization algorithms varies depending on specific applications, which will be provided in later sections.

-Before directly diving into the theoretical investigation of oRGrad, it is worth highlighting the philosophical differences compared with offline learning.
-The convergence dynamics of oRGrad displays more local volatility.
-Rationale behind this is simple: at each iteration, the gradient $\nabla \ell(\bcalT_{t}, \mathfrak{D}_t)$ is computed on a single datum whose variance can be remarkably larger than that of its offline counterpart $\nabla \mathfrak{L}(\bcalT_{t},\mathfrak{D})$.
-Consequently, contraction behavior like (\ref{eq:offline-error}) is untrue for oRGrad.
+Compared to its offline counterpart, the convergence dynamics of oRGrad exhibit more local volatility.
+The rationale is simple: at each iteration, the gradient $\nabla \ell(\bcalT_{t}, \mathfrak{D}_t)$ is computed on a single datum, which can have remarkably high variance.
+Consequently, contraction behavior like (\ref{eq:offline-error}) does not hold true for oRGrad.
 Instead, we can show, {\it informally}, that